UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 #### 5.4.1.2 Scenario 2 - SpecOps JTAC assigning targets (4 UCAVs)
 In this scenario the SpecOps JTAC has to coordinate the destruction of the six enemy vehicles with four available UCAV's which are armed with three Air to Ground Missiles each, before the SpecOPs JTAC and his group can be extracted by a helicopter.

-[The scenario file can be downloaded here](https://github.com/jedioutcast55/project_template/tree/master/Experimental%20Study%20Results/SpecOps%2520JTAC%2520assigning%2520targets%253a4xUCAV%2C6xTargets(3AA%2C1APC%2C2Tanks).Altis).
-Copy and paste the scenario folder to the ArmA 3 user mission folder (C:\Users\YOURNAME\Documents\Arma 3\missions) to be able to load the scenario.
+[The scenario file can be downloaded here](https://github.com/jedioutcast55/project_template/tree/master/Experimental%20Study%20Results/SpecOps%2520JTAC%2520assigning%2520targets%253a4xUCAV%2C6xTargets(3AA%2C1APC%2C2Tanks).Altis) Copy and paste the scenario folder to the ArmA 3 user mission folder C:\Users\YOURNAME\Documents\Arma 3\missions to be able to load the scenario.

 #### 5.4.2.
 Conducting the simulation experiment
 Running the Simulation in ArmA 3 with a specific Szenario.
 At the end of each Simulation run, the values of the response variables are saved in a excel file.